PacktPublishing/Clean-Architecture-with-Python/Chapter_7/README.md

 ## Running the Task Management Application

-Ensure you have followed the instructions in the [Getting started](../README.md#2-getting-started) section to set up your environment.
+Ensure you have followed the instructions in the repository's [README](../README.md) section to set up your environment.

 ### Configuration
 The application supports configuration through environment variables: